 Meets at Office Avon, CO Field Location: Vail Valley Vail Pass or Fremont Pass

-This course helps promote your well-being in a backcountry skiing environment with the intention of expanding your knowledge and skill set through the internationally recognized AIARE curriculum.
+Learn and practice the skills needed to respond to an avalanche accident.
 In case of an avalanche, an efficient and developed response may be extremely important.
 Apex Mountain School offers AIARE Avalanche Rescue courses virtually every week throughout the winter season.
 In addition AIARE Level 1 courses are available.
-The AIARE Avalanche Rescue courses take a more in-depth approach to specific aspects of the AIARE curriculum such as:
+The AIARE Avalanche Rescue courses take a more in-depth approach to specific aspects of the AIARE curriculum such as the following.

 - avalanche rescue